 B.A., Johns Hopkins University

-Professor Gables research addresses the overlap between law, policy, ethics, health and science.
-He has published journal articles on a diverse array of topics including public health law, ethics, and policy; international human rights; bioterrorism and emergency preparedness; mental health; research ethics; and information privacy.
+Gable's research addresses the overlap among law, policy, ethics, health and science.
+He has published journal articles on a diverse array of topics including public health law, ethics and policy; international human rights; bioterrorism and emergency preparedness; mental health; research ethics; and information privacy.
 He is also co-editor and co-author respectively of two books: Research with High Risk Populations: Balancing Science, Ethics and the Law (American Psychological Association, 2009, with Buchanan and Fisher) and Legal Aspects of HIV/AIDS: A Guide for Policy and Law Reform (World Bank Group, 2007, with Gamharter, Gostin, Hodge, and Van Puymbroeck).

 In addition, he is co-chair of Wayne State University's Stem Cell Research Oversight Committee.
 He has served as co-chair of the university's Clinical and Transnational Research Ethics Workgroup and received the 2010 WSU Academy of Scholars Junior Faculty Award for the Humanities and Social Sciences.